Stripe

 A new direct debit payment through Stripe can only be created online.
 That is, you need to use the FinDock Payment API, either through a custom front end, [Giving Pages](/docs/payments/configuring-giving-pages) or [PayLinks](/docs/payments/configuring-findock-paylinks).

-The FinDock Core mandate service is not used to handle Stripe direct debit mandates.
+The FinDock Core [mandate service](/docs/setup/configure-findock-core#configure-mandate-service) is not used to handle Stripe direct debit mandates.
 These mandates are fully managed by Stripe.
-The Mandate records in Salesforce only reflect the information FinDock receives through mandate.updated events from Stripe.
+The Mandate records in Salesforce only reflect the information FinDock receives through `mandate.updated` events from Stripe.
 Changes made directly to the records in Salesforce are not pushed to Stripe.

-ACH Direct Debit bank account validation
+### ACH and PAD bank account validation

-• Instant Verification: the payer logs into their bank account on Stripe's hosted payment page.
+* Instant Verification: the payer logs into their bank account on Stripe's hosted payment page.
 This also means the payer doesn't have to manually enter their bank details.

 To test verifying bank details with micro-deposits: